andrewgdotcom/spelling/pronunsiation-rules.md

 zj      | -         | /ʒ/               | vizjon

 * "cc" and "kk" are rärely due to stress dùbbling; "cc" is móre often due to a prefix "ac-"
-* "th" can àlsó stand for /θ/ in common fórm
+* "th" can àlso stand for /θ/ in common fórm
 * in sòm acsents /ʍ/ is indistinguishable from /w/, in òthers /hw/
-* y can àlsó act as a vowel
+* y can àlso act as a vowel

 Shórt vowels
 ------------

-Shórt vowel pronùnsiätjon is now àlsó móstly regülar.
+Shórt vowel pronùnsiätjon is now àlso móstly regülar.

 Gliff   | Dïafónëme     | IPA (RP)  | Definitiv wurd
 --------|---------------|-----------|----------------